Coolus helmet

-The Coolus helmet (named for Coolus, France) was a type of ancient Celtic and Roman helmet.
+The Coolus helmet (named for Coolus, France) was a type of ancient Celtic and Roman helmet popular in the 1st century BCE.
 It was typically made in bronze or brass and, like the Montefortino type with which it co-existed, was a descendant of Celtic helmet types.
 The explanation of the choice to use bronze can be attributed to the type of warfare that the helmet was used for; also the cultural affinities have influence on why the helmet was made the way that it was.
 Within a long process of evolution, Roman military armor for the head developed from early pre-Roman helmets.
 Rome itself had no proper tradition of such objects, as most of the soldiers of the Early Republic made use of helmets produced by the Etruscans, whose craftsmen were known for their ability to make vessels.
-The Canterbury helmet from England is an example.